lubentsovkd-gif/laba3rpm3k2s/README.md

-"master" for Factory Method, "refactored" for Abstract Factory
+"master" for Factory Method, "refactored_lab" for Abstract Factory